 I did this all as root but others may suggest differently.
 This works just fine as long as you are comfortable working as root.
 Let the fun begin!

-# yum install bzip2-devel freetype-devel libjpeg-devel libpng-devel libtiff-devel giflib-devel zlib-devel perl-devel ghostscript ghostscript-devel djvulibre-devel libwmf-devel jasper-devel libtool-ltdl-devel libX11-devel libXext-devel libXt-devel lcms-devel libxml2-devel librsvg2-devel
+# yum groupinstall "Development Tools" # yum install bzip2-devel freetype-devel libjpeg-devel libpng-devel libtiff-devel giflib-devel zlib-devel perl-devel ghostscript ghostscript-devel djvulibre-devel libwmf-devel jasper-devel libtool-ltdl-devel libX11-devel libXext-devel libXt-devel lcms-devel libxml2-devel librsvg2-devel # mkdir -p /usr/local/src # cd /usr/local/src # wget https://sourceforge.net/projects/imagemagick/files/old-sources/6.x/6.6/ImageMagick-6.6.5-10.tar.gz # tar xzf ImageMagick-6.6.5-10.tar.gz # cd ImageMagick-6.6.5-10 # ./configure --prefix=/usr/local --enable-shared=yes --enable-static=yes # make install # nano /etc/ld.so.conf

-At the bottom add the line, if not already there, for /usr/local/lib and save the file (ctrl -o and ctrl-x).
+At the bottom add the line, if not already there, for /usr/local/lib

-# lasso8ctl restart
+# ldconfig # lasso8ctl restart

-This should work as-is.
-If you see any compilation errors, you may want to make clean; make install again.
+again.
 You can try other versions of 6.6 but this one worked fine.
 I believe it contains the first iteration of the libMagickCore.so.4 and libMagickWand.so.4 which LP8.6.x requires.
 You may also want to use the ~lasso/Tools/consoleLassoService.sh to restart Lasso in console mode so you can make sure the ImageTag.so library was loaded.
 If so, you’re golden.

 Now, for Apache, I keep it simple.
 Since there are two different versions of Lasso connectors, you need to implicitly tell Apache which one to use for each site.

-In /etc/httpd/conf.d I create a file named "all_lasso.conf" which contains:
+I create a file named "all_lasso.conf"

-# Include the config for the site you want into each vhost declaration from the /etc/httpd/other
+# Include the config for the site you want into each vhost declaration from the /etc/httpd/other # directory to load the set handlers <IfModule !lasso8_module> LoadModule lasso8_module modules/Lasso8ConnectorforApache2.2.so </IfModule> <IfModule !lasso9_module> LoadModule lasso9_module modules/mod_lasso9.so </IfModule>

-In /etc/httpd/conf.d delete the lasso8.conf and mod_lasso9.conf files.
-Create the folder in /etc/httpd/other.
+.
 In this location you will create the following:

 file: "lasso8.conf"